bonnie/comments-r-us/README.md

 # Comments R Us

-An app to support a talk about server components
+Code to support a talk about server components.

+This code shows the same app with variations in approach:

+1. Client components only
+2. Server components only
+3. Server components + suspense
+4. Server components + suspense + server actions
+5. Server components + suspense + server actions + useFormStatus hook

 ## Getting started: